 Length of Program

-Thirty-two (32) semester credit hours of graduate level coursework completed in 3 semesters (12 months).
+Thirty-two (32) semester credit hours of graduate level coursework over twelve (12) months.

 Potential satellite site students should visit the satellite sites webpage for information and to apply.